ze-fernando/SimpleSchoolSystem/README.md

 🔹Jdk-17<br>
 🔹Git<br>

-You need to clone the project with  ˋ git clone https://github.com/ze-fernando/SchoolSystem ˋ and run ".class" file, and be happy!!
+You need to clone the project with  `git clone https://github.com/ze-fernando/SchoolSystem` and run ".class" file, and be happy!!

 ## Available operations